 We are on the last day of the third week with the 18th letter being R and I chose Russia.
 Russia will always get me nostalgic.
 I never really thought of all those things Russia connects to my childhood.
 Nor of the significance when I took up to make it.
-When I was screening through the R Countries, I simply selected Russia and didn't think about how much this country meant to me reflecting my childhood.
+When I was screening through the R Countries, I simply selected Russia and didn't think about how much this country meant to me reflecting on my childhood.

-I don't know why but somehow Parents never forced me to take books.
+I don't know why but somehow my parents never forced me to take books.
 With a teen at home, I wonder how they did that.
 I wonder how they thought I would do fine the way I was.
 Maybe I need to ask Daddy about it.
-He always was looking out to subscribe to magazines for kids or make me get canvases to do painting.
-All this, inspite of always being so sure I would follow his footsteps.
+He always was looking out to subscribe to magazines for kids or make me get canvases to do the painting.
+All this, in spite of always being so sure I would follow his footsteps.

 Being a parent now, I really wish I have their confidence and foresight.
 That I will always be able to treat my kids the way my parents did.
 There was always the invisible boundary line that we never should cross, though it was never explicitly said or crossed.
 Yet we had all the freedom a growing kid would have.

-In fact, I had grudgingly lent them Tintin series and was eyeing at them being handled.
+In fact, I had grudgingly lent them the Tintin series and was eyeing at them being handled.
 I was so restless till those got back safely into the boxes again.
-She wanted to know what's the point in saying I saved up all those books for them, if I won't let them even touch it.
+She wanted to know what's the point in saying I saved up all those books for them if I won't let them even touch it.
 I said they first have to learn not to manhandle books, then I will gladly give them the entire lot.

 Then there was the thing about almost studying in a Russian medical college.
 I got through one and we were seriously contemplating moving over there.
-There was a period at home, when we discussed nothing but going to Russia to study.
+There was a period at home when we discussed nothing but going to Russia to study.
 Everything was done, I might have actually gone.

 My destiny was only to cook a Russia Pancake one fine morning and later wondering if I would have eaten this if I had actually landed in Russia.

-Anyway I highly recommend this version, though there is not much in a recipe that's different from other versions of pancakes.
+Anyway, I highly recommend this version, though there is not much in a recipe that's different from other versions of pancakes.

-Coming to the recipe I chose to make for today, I selected Russian Oladi or the Russian Buttermilk Pancakes that is a traditional Slavic dish.
+Coming to the recipe from everydayrussian I chose to make for today, I selected Russian Oladi or the Russian Buttermilk Pancakes that is a traditional Slavic dish.
 There are quite a few varieties for making these pancakes.
-This can be made savory, stuffed with meat, or simply a sweeter version spread with cream, or jam.
-The pancake is supposed to be thick and small.
-I just went with my regular size of serving.
+This can be made savory, stuffed with meat, or simply a sweeter version spread with cream or jam.

 Since I was making this for Konda's Breakfast I wanted to keep it simple and spread jam for her.